 Pillar #1: Healthcare Exposure

 When compared with regular shadowing or typical clinical experience, Atlantis 360 Shadowing has far greater depth, breadth, quantity of hours, and intercultural perspective.

 Atlantis is the Gold Standard

 According to advisors at a 2021 pre-health advisor conference, Atlantis is the “gold standard” for pre-health study abroad.

-Med/PA schools want to see that your clinical experience has depth, breadth, quantity, and, if possible, intercultural perspective.
+Med/PA schools ideally want to see that your clinical experience has depth, breadth, quantity, and, if possible, intercultural perspective.
 360 Shadowing fully captures all four.

 Shadowing should ideally expose students to the more complex elements of medicine, such as surgeries.
-Atlantis offers not only that but also small group sizes.
-With a student-to-physician ratio of 1:1 or 2:1 and shadowing for 20+ hours per week, you’ll have genuine depth of exposure.
+Atlantis generally offers not only that but also small group sizes.
+With a student-to-physician ratio of 1:1 or 2:1, shadowing for 20+ hours per week, you’ll have genuine depth of exposure.

 It’s preferable to have seen multiple specialties and multiple doctors.
 At Atlantis, that’s our default.
 One specialty per week is the norm, and in each specialty participants generally interact with multiple doctors.